 Companion Paws Canada pets are not Service Dogs or Guide Dogs.
-Therapy Dogs are trained and tested in therapy obedience.
+CPC pets are designated Therapy Animals.
+Therapy Dogs are trained and tested in therapy companion obedience.
 Interaction with a Therapy Pet provides therapeutic, motivational, educational and recreational benefits to enhance quality of life.
 Therapy pets DO NOT share the public access rights granted to service pets and may be denied admittance to public places.
 Companion Paws Canada pets do not have special privileges beyond those granted to any other pet in public places, on public transportation or in private buildings such as apartment blocks where the keeping of pets is restricted or prohibited.

 We will be working with rescue dogs and retired service dogs.
-Certifying your own personal pet as a Companion Animal is not part of the Companion Paws Canada (CPC) program.
+Certifying your own personal pet as a Companion Animal is also available as part of the Companion Paws (CPC) program for assisted therapy, visiting therapy and personal therapy.
 CPC dogs will NOT be certified as service animals (although that is just one step further in the training), the dogs will be trained as therapy companion animals.
 The strict level of training needed to complete the program will be set by TLC Foundation while the certification exam is performed by Accredited Therapy Dog evaluators.
-Upon completion and passing of the exam, the new owner will receive a CPC Therapy Dog vest, registration card and insurance for the CPC dog.
-The highest standards of training will be carefully monitored by TLC’s master trainer, ensuring the standard is met across the Nation.
+Upon completion and passing of the therapy dog evaluation, the new owner will receive a CPC Therapy Dog vest and registration card and authentication letter from TLC for the CPC dog.

 Applying for a Companion Paws Animal